Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 The Palace of Klungkung is a historical building complex built towards the end of the 17th century.
 It was largely destroyed during the Dutch conquest in 1908 and during colonial times.

 Nevertheless, to this date, the Kertha Gosa Pavilion prevailed.
-This hall that shows the classic Klungkung architecture and painting technique, was added at the end of the 18th century.
+This hall which shows the classic Klungkung architecture and painting technique, was added at the end of the 18th century.

 Kerta Gosa was respected as the Supreme Court of Justice in Bali.
 Legal cases that could not be resolved elsewhere ended up here.
 Three fierce and harsh Brahmin priests presided over the court.
 The paintings of the Kerta Gosa Palace are outstanding examples of the Kamasan style.
 They illustrated for the defendant which punishment to expect.